 |Group 1 (Compulsory)||Group 2 (Compulsory)||Group 3 (Any one)||Group 4 (Mathematics)||Group 5 (Creative, Technical & Vocational)|

 |A Foreign Language (French or Spanish) or a Second Language (Hindi)||Geography and/or History||Additional Mathematics (optional)|

-Students in Classes IX and X will normally select a total of 10 subjects.
+Students in Classes IX and X will normally select between 10 subjects.
 They will all study First Language English and French, Spanish or Hindi from Group 1; World Literature and Global Perspectives (compulsory subjects) from Group 2 and International Mathematics from Group 4.
-If they choose Split Sciences (Physics, Chemistry, Biology) from Group 3, they will choose a subject each from Group 2 (History or Geography) and 5.
-If they choose Co-ordinated Sciences (which is treated as two subjects) from Group 3, they will choose two subjects (both History and Geography) from Group 2 and one subject from Group 5.
+If they choose Split Sciences (Physics, Chemistry, and Biology) from Group 3, they will choose a subject each from Group 2 (History or Geography) and 5.
+They may choose 2 Sciences so that they are able to opt for both History and Geography.
 While, normally, students will take 10 subjects in the IGCSE, in exceptional circumstances they will take 9 subjects.
 Additional Mathematics taught outside the school hours may be allowed as a 11th subject.

 In addition, students must also choose from a range of sporting and non-sporting activities.
 Such co-curricular experiences help them to develop a well-rounded personality.